Disclosure: WPrBlogger is reader-supported. We may earn a commission if you purchase through our links at no extra cost to you.

 Cons

-- Some users have reported NitroPack breaking their site, as the plugin setting is sometimes too aggressive.
+Some users have reported that NitroPack has broken their site because the plugin setting is sometimes too aggressive.

-10web Booster is a comprehensive caching and optimization plugin that aims to enhance website performance and deliver exceptional loading speeds.
+10web Booster is a comprehensive caching and optimization plugin designed to enhance website performance and deliver exceptional load times.

-The 10web Booster plugin features include cache, image optimization, iframes, JS and CSS optimization and delivery, deferred JS loading, regeneration of critical CSS files, resizing image dimensions to fit its container, etc.
+The 10web Booster plugin features include caching, image optimization, iframes, JS and CSS optimization and delivery, deferred JS loading, regeneration of critical CSS files, resizing images to fit their containers, etc.

 In its free plan, 10Web Booster optimizes the homepage and 5 other pages.
 To optimize all your website pages and unlock their full features, you must upgrade to 10Web Booster Pro.